Winston-Salem Twins (1905–1942): 1937–1942: Return to Piedmont League / six last place finishes

 The Winston-Salem Twins continued play in the Class B level Piedmont League in 1939 and had their third consecutive last place finish in the league standings.
-The The Twins became a minor league affiliate of the Cleveland Indians and General Crowder returned as the Winston-Salem manager to begin the season.
+The Twins became a minor league affiliate of the Cleveland Indians and General Crowder returned as the Winston-Salem manager to begin the season.
 Crowder was succeeded as manager Charles Clancy, who rejoined the franchise continuing his lengthy association with Winston-Salem Twins that began in 1911.
 Clancy became the Twins' manager for the final time at age 60.
 The Winston-Salem Twins ended the season with a final record of 54–84, with twelve wins more than the prior season.
 The Twins finished in eighth place, ending the regular season 32.0 games behind the first place Asheville Tourists and 12.0 games behind the seventh place Charlotte Hornets in the final standings.
 The Piedmont League's four-team playoffs were won by the Asheville Tourists.
 General Crowder sold his majority shares of ownership of the Winston-Salem Twins in 1939.